Sarthak-csai/Infosys_Intern_LLM/README.md

 ## 🧠 How It Works

-1. Extract tweets with full engagement data via the **X API**.
+1. Uses the **X API** to get real tweets and engagement data for your brand (Twitter handle).
-2. Analyze sentiment, keywords, and engagement scores with the **Gemini API**.
+2. Analyzes tweets using the **Gemini API** for sentiment, keywords, and engagement scores.
-3. Collect top-performing tweets as few-shot examples.
+3. Collects top-performing tweets as few-shot examples for new generations.
-4. Use few-shot prompting to generate and compare new tweets for any product or campaign.
-5. Get detailed, AI-powered analysis and winner prediction for head-to-head comparisons.
+4. When you submit a new prompt, Market Content Optimizer uses these examples to guide the Gemini model to generate and/or compare tweets, producing outputs and AI-driven explanations that are brand-authentic and optimized for engagement.

 ---